code-and-effect/effective_orders/README.md

 It is intended for flow through to CanCan or Pundit, but neither of those gems are required.

-This method is called by the controller action with the appropriate action and resource
+This method is called by the controller action with the appropriate action and resource.

-This method is called by all controller actions with the appropriate action and resource

 Action will be one of [:index, :show, :new, :create, :edit, :update, :destroy]